Marijuana breathalyzer aims to detect high drivers 'without unjustly accusing'

 A breathalyzer able to determine if a driver smoked pot could roll out in select cities in the fall, according to a company developing the first-of-its-kind product.

 With recreational weed now legal in nine states and the District of Columbia, California-based Hound Labs Inc. has created a marijuana-breathalyzer it says will make roads safer and hold drivers accountable.
-The company claims the device is hyper-sensitive, allowing it to pick up any THC potentially present on drivers' breath.
+The company claims the device is hypersensitive, allowing it to pick up any THC — the psychoactive ingredient in marijuana — potentially present on drivers' breath.

 "The Hound breathalyzer is 1 billion times more sensitive than today’s alcohol breathalyzers," the company says on its site.